Heide Imai

 Introduction

-Dr. Heide Imai is Architect, Author and Associate Professor at the Faculty of Intercultural Communication, Senshu University, Tokyo, Japan.
-Dr. Imai has taught undergraduate and postgraduate at different universities in Japan, the UK and Germany and she has researched widely about vernacular landscapes, cultural identities and urban practices focussing on modern Asia.
+Dr. Heide Imai is Architect, Author and tenured Associate Professor at the Faculty of Intercultural Communication, Senshu University, Tokyo, Japan.
+Dr. Imai has taught undergraduate and postgraduate at different universities in Japan (Hosei, Keio and Kyoto University), the UK and Germany.
+She has researched widely about vernacular landscapes, cultural identities and urban/rural practices focussing on modern Asia, making her a prominent voice in discussions on sustainable development and community resilience.

 Discipline 学問の分野